 Using a vaginal dilator correctly

-A large number of women who are given vaginal dilators don’t use them or don’t use them correctly or enough.
-This is a major problem, since scarring waits for no-one.
+A large number of those who are given vaginal dilators don’t use them or don’t use them correctly or enough.
+This is a significant problem since scarring waits for no one.

-The lack of use of a vaginal dilator appears to be multifactorial: women aren’t used to putting things in their vaginas, it can cause anxiety, and it might be seen as unhygienic or gross.4,5 The other uncomfortable truth is that using a vaginal dilator can be painful.
+The lack of use of a vaginal dilator appears to be multifactorial: some people aren’t used to putting things in their vaginas, it can cause anxiety, and it might be seen as unhygienic or gross.5,6 The other uncomfortable truth is that using a vaginal dilator can be painful.

 To start using a vaginal dilator, familiarising yourself with your vulva and vagina will be an important step.
-Looking at what you’re doing while you’re doing it can help – tensing and relaxing the vagina, and seeing what your body actually looks like.
-Use of a good-quality lubricant is also extremely important.
+Looking at what you’re doing while you’re doing it can help – tensing and relaxing the vagina, and seeing what your body looks like.
+The use of a good-quality lubricant is also extremely important.

-First things first, insert the smallest dilator and hold it in for a few seconds, then work up to holding it in for a few minutes.
-Once that’s achieved, you can start to move the dilator around a little.
+First, insert the smallest dilator and hold it in for a few seconds, then hold it in for a few minutes.
+Once that’s achieved, you can move the dilator around a little.
 Once those actions are comfortable, you are ready to move on to the next vaginal dilator size.

 Tips on using your vaginal dilator

-• Masturbating or sex is way more effective than a dilator in terms of blood flow – make it sexy if you want to
+- Masturbating or sex is way more effective than a dilator in terms of blood flow

 If you have any of these symptoms while using a vaginal dilator, seek immediate medical help: